-The prosecutor may also start an investigation on his or her own, if the prosecutor's office receives information iustifying such action.
-607 Victims, witnesses, and civil society organizations may prompt the ICC to initiate an investigation to determine whether proceedings are warranted.
+The prosecutor may also start an investigation on his or her own, if the prosecutor's office receives information justifying such action.
+Victims, witnesses, and civil society organizations may prompt the ICC to initiate an investigation to determine whether proceedings are warranted.
 The ICC's Office of the Prosecutor may initiate an investigation if it receives "reliable information about crimes involving nationals of a State Party or of a State which has accepted the jurisdiction of the ICC, or about crimes committed in the territory of such a State, and concludes that there is a reasonable basis to proceed with an investigation."
 The Office of the Prosecutor encourages individuals and NGOs to provide reliable information to the Office of the Prosecutor.
-609 The Office analyses all communications received and the extent of the analysis is affected by the detail and substantive nature of the information available.
-610 After receiving reliable information regarding human rights abuses, the Office of the Prosecutor must obtain permission from the judges of the ICC's Pre-Trial Chamber to initiate an investigation.
-611
+The Office analyses all communications received and the extent of the analysis is affected by the detail and substantive nature of the information available.
+After receiving reliable information regarding human rights abuses, the Office of the Prosecutor must obtain permission from the judges of the ICC's Pre-Trial Chamber to initiate an investigation.

 ICC Offers Limited Accommodations in Response to Pressure to Transfer and Defer ICC Cases In 2010, the ICC prosecutor brought charges against six Kenyans identified as most responsible for the violence that erupted after that country's disputed 2007 presidential elections.
 Two of these six individuals are Uhuru Kenyatta and William Ruto, who were elected as President and Deputy President of Kenya in March 2013.
-612 Kenyan authorities have attempted to demonstrate that local courts are willing and able to prosecute the crimes stemming from the 2007-2008 post-election violence.
-613 The East Africa Legislative Assembly and the African Union subsequently called on the ICC to defer prosecution of Kenyatta and Ruto until they leave office, 614 and the Kenyan Parliament voted to withdraw from the Rome Statute.
-615
+Kenyan authorities have attempted to demonstrate that local courts are willing and able to prosecute the crimes stemming from the 2007-2008 post-election violence.
+The East Africa Legislative Assembly and the African Union subsequently called on the ICC to defer prosecution of Kenyatta and Ruto until they leave office, and the Kenyan Parliament voted to withdraw from the Rome Statute.

 The ICC responded to these pressures by agreeing "to special rules for any defendant who performs 'extraordinary public duties at the highest national level."
 These accommodations prompted a sharp response from civil society organizations and victims' advocates, who opposed the ICC's decision to "allo[w] absences from hearings or appearances via video link" for defendants like Kenyatta and Ruto.
-617
+In response to the Kenyan Government's lack of cooperation with the investigation, in December 2014 the ICC prosecutor filed a notice to withdraw charges against Kenyatta, but reserved the right to file charges again.